SMITHABHASKAR/EID_ECEN5783_Fall19/Project 3/README.md

 Follow the instructions from Amazon Web Services (AWS) to [set up AWS IoT Greengrass on the Raspberry Pi.](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-gs.html) (Modules 1-3)

+Set up the Lambda function in AWS either directly from the code in `./server/dataVsAlert_lambda.py` or by uploading the `./server/dataVsAlert_AWSLambda_deploypkg.zip` deployment package.

 Run `./server/sensor_AWS.py` to start the sensor readings and AWS connection.

 ### Client Installation: